nathsotomayor/twitter_clone/README.md

 5. Run the migrations `rails db:migrate`
 6. Run the server: `rails s -b 0.0.0.0 -p 3000`

-Get into the URL 127.0.0.1:3000 to start the web app, create a new account, go into your @username at the top of the web pages and start writing.
+Get into the URL 127.0.0.1:3000 to start the web app, create a new account.

-When you log out you can see all the recent tweets from all the users using the system